 Day trips are available, along with opportunities for multi-day experiences on the San Juan River.

-The Bureau of Land Management (BLM) oversees the San Juan River from Bluff to Lake Powell.
+The Bureau of Land Management (BLM) oversees the San Juan River from Montezuma Creek to Lake Powell.
 Recreation permits are required for most river activities.
 Please visit www.recreation.gov for information on the San Juan River permit lottery.